KhronosGroup/glTF/specification/README.md

 ### node.skin

-The id of the skin referenced by this node.
+The ID of the skin referenced by this node.

 * **Type**: `string`
 * **Required**: No